-Some of the best motorcycling routes are right here in Dumfries and Galloway – and Moffat sits amongst it all.
 Not a lot of people know this but… there are hundreds of miles of quiet, open roads often with good line of sight, jaw-dropping dramatic scenery and plenty of pit stops.
-Get up close to Scotland’s fascinating history and seek out its curious landmarks and place names.
-Motorcyclists in the know come from all over the world to this hidden gem.
+And Moffat sits amongst it all.
+Get up close to Scotland’s fascinating history and seek out its curious landmarks and quirky place names.
 The tourist crowds just stay on the motorway heading north – but they’re missing a trick.

 Choose an iconic route

 The Three Lochs run is a must.
 It will take you about 75 minutes and is around 42 miles.
-Along the way you’ll see two of Moffat’s famous landmarks: the Devil’s Beef Tub, a cavernous hollow landscape with an intriguing history, and the Grey Mare’s Tail (pictured), the UK’s fifth highest waterfall.
+Along the way you’ll see two of Moffat’s famous landmarks: the Devil’s Beef Tub, a cavernous hollow landscape with an intriguing history, and the Grey Mare’s Tail, one of the UK’s highest waterfalls.
 Stop at Glen Cafe – which overlooks St Mary’s Loch and, most likely, a car park full of shiny bikes.
-There are plenty of photo opportunities on your route – but we’ll show you exactly where the money shot is, the one you’ll be sharing on Facebook.
+There are plenty of photo opportunities on your route.

 Back at base